xeacx-tech/veterunion5/README.md

-## License
+## License & Usage

-All rights reserved.
+This project is provided for viewing purposes only.

-You are NOT allowed to use, copy, modify, or distribute this project in any form without explicit permission from the author.
+You are NOT allowed to use, copy, modify, distribute, or deploy this code in any form without explicit permission from the author.

+If you are interested in purchasing a commercial license, please contact the author.